statesman/single-page-project/README.md

 Framework for a single page project, though it could be multiple pages.
 Just less complex than our immersive-template setup.

+This template require PHP be available on the server, so for use with our cmgdtcpxahost.cmg.int server.
+We favor publishing to S3 these days, which does not support PHP.

 ## Steps when you set up a project

 * Use `package.json` and run `npm install`